ucb-substrate/argon/README.md

 }
 ```

-The Neovim plugin will supply `ARGON_LOG=debug` when starting the LSP server and GUI.
+The Neovim plugin will then supply `ARGON_LOG=debug` when starting the LSP server and GUI.

 ### VS Code